Airport Community Schools

-Airport Community Schools is a public school district in Carleton, Michigan.
-It is the largest district in Monroe County in terms of area.
+Airport Community Schools is a public school district in Carleton, Michigan, United States.
+It is the largest district in Monroe County by area.
 The districts includes the village of Carleton and the surrounding Ash Township, as well as portions of Frenchtown Charter, Exeter, and Berlin Charter townships.
 Airport Community Schools also includes a very small portion of Sumpter Township in neighboring Wayne County.